OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

 A and B are temperature dependent coefficients which allow for temperature compensation of the phase measurement.
 However for most 4330, 4831 and 4835 optodes these are not used, such that `A(T)` = 0 and `B(T)` = 1.
 This can be confirmed by communicating with an optode and inspecting the `PTC0Coef` and `PTC1Coef` properties.
-For older optodes (4330 serial numbers < 1000) the temperature compensated phase is then used to calculate `calphase` (calibrated phase).
-For newer optodes `TCphase` = `calphase`.
 Similarly older optodes have their calibration (and recalibration) applied though the modification of the `PhaseCoef` coefficients.
 On later optodes the calibration is not applied in phase space, but on the oxygen concentration though the use of the `ConcCoef0` and `ConcCoef1` coefficents (`PhaseCoef0` and `PhaseCoef1` are set to zero and 1 respectively).
 Consult your optode calibration sheet and confirm which terms are being used.
+For older 4xxx series optodes (4330 serial numbers < 1000) the temperature compensated phase is then used to calculate `calphase` (calibrated phase).
+With newer optodes `TCphase` = `calphase`.
+For the 3830, 3835 and 5730 series optodes the calibrated phase is known as `DPhase`.

-There are three different calibration equations used to convert the measured phase to oxygen equations:
+There are three different calibration equations used to convert the phase (`calphase` or `dphase`) to oxygen:
 The “Mk1” equation used by the older 3835 optodes uses a 5 x 4 matrix of coefficients.
-The “Mk2” equation is used by non-multipoint calibrated 4330(F) and 4835 optodes, and uses a 2x14 matrix (FoilCoefA and FoilCoefB) together with a 2 x 27 matrix for the polynomial degree, this second matrix is the same across all of these type optodes.
+The “Mk2” equation is used by non-multipoint calibrated 4330(F) and 4835 optodes, and uses a 2x14 matrix (`FoilCoefA` and `FoilCoefB`) together with a 2 x 27 matrix for the polynomial degree, this second matrix is the same across all of these type optodes.
 Newer multipoint calibrated optodes use the Stern-Volmer (SVU) equation proposed by {cite}`Uchida2008` which has 6 terms.
 The SVU equation was introduced with firmware version 4.4.8.
 As of 2019 all new Aanderaa optodes are multipoint calibrated as standard.